nationalarchives/front-end-development-guide/development-guide.md

 # Development guide

+## Introduction:

-## Introduction: using progressive enhancement
+### A progressive enhancement approach

-This development guide is based on the principle of progressive enhancement.
+This development guide describes an approach based on the principle of progressive enhancement.
 That means building the interface of a website or application in layers:

 * If the user’s browser only supports HTML they get content and forms.
 * If the user’s browser also supports CSS the application looks better.